 Betts has represented the area for over 30 years and chaired Parliament's Housing Select Committee for 14.
 When he says a site cannot go ahead without the tram-train, this is not a fringe view - it is the position of the community's elected representative, backed up by the government's own planning rulebook.

-Documents obtained under the Freedom of Information Act now show where the proposed Waverley railway station actually stands.
+Documents obtained under the Freedom of Information (FOI) Act now show where the proposed Waverley railway station actually stands.
 The picture is worse than the council has let on.
 In Network Rail's own words:

 "As the project remains in the development phase, timescales are under review and no formal milestones or delivery timetable have been finalised."